 After a long career in Information Technology, primarily as a Chief Technology Officer of some of Canada’s leading websites, Huw is enjoying his Haliburton cottage and a new career as a photographer.
 He is passionate about the environment and is happy to bring his knowledge of computer systems and content management to the HHLT board.

 Sheila is one of the founding members of the Haliburton Highlands Land Trust.
 She joined the first Land Trust Board while she was still teaching English as a Second Language in Toronto.
 After spending ten years on the Board, Sheila took a break to pursue her other passion in life – basketry.
 After a two-year hiatus, Sheila has returned to the Board as a director.
 Her commitment to connecting people to nature and protecting the natural world remains strong.

-Christel Furniss brings a wealth of experience and knowledge to the position of Office Administrator.
+Christel Furniss brings a wealth of experience and knowledge to HHLT's office.
 She is proficient in business operations, customer service, logistics and not-for-profit practices.
-She will be able to use her multi-faceted, transferable skills in administration, bookkeeping and communication in all the areas that this position requires.
+She will be able to use her multi-faceted, transferable skills in administration, data-base management and communication in all the areas that this position requires.

 HHLT and Christel’s philosophy and passion for nature and the protection of it for future generation align perfectly.
 She and her husband made their home in Haliburton village in 2012 and have embraced the community and all it has to offer with open arms.
 Whether it’s downhill skiing, dragon boat paddling or finding a new ‘put-in’ for her canoe to explore a new lake, being in the peaceful outdoors and breathing the Highlands fresh air brings her great joy!